jjjjcccjjf/covid-test/README.md

 `https://covid-test-vert.vercel.app/api`

-And you can immediately consume the API.
+You can immediately consume the API using the browser or API clients such as Postman.

 ## 2.)
 Running on your development machine